 - Jumping Spinning Crescent Kick

-- Knee Strike (Vertical) - You can not use knee strikes during Taekwondo sparring.
-However, knee strikes are very effective in "real life" combat.
+- Knee Strikes – You can not use knee strikes during Taekwondo sparring.
+However, knee strikes are very effective in “real life” combat.
+There are many different knee strikes including vertical knee strikes and horizontal knee strikes.

 - Scissor Kick – The scissor kick allows you to strike two targets at the same time.